markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/ASSEMBLER.md

 * When extending `SubmitAndValidatePackagesIT` (your IT will need to use the `SpringRunner`)
 * Your `Assembler` implementation must be annotated with `@Component`
-* Your `Assembler` jar needs to support Spring Auto Configuration so that it can be discovered by the core Deposit Services runtime upon startup Use of Spring Bean names in Deposit Services runtime configuration (`repositories.json`)

 ## Wiring